zzhangjii/learning-library/workshops/adwc-trialcampaigns/README.md

 - Learn how to connect Oracle SQL Developer to ADWC

-- Learn how to create users in ADWC
+- Learn how to create DW users in ADWC

 ## Lab 200: Loading Data to ADWC